bassmonkey620/Machine-Lab/finalProject/README.md

 ### Movement ###

 Using movement links, I was able to demo the movement.
 I don't have screen-recording software.
+(COMMENT 14/5/20) Unforutnately, I could not figure out how to have the motion happen with contact enabled, so it only moves between 0 and 180 degrees.
+I have checked and rechecked if there is anything inhibiting the movement, and there is not.
+(END COMMENT)

 ![3D Modeled Frame](https://github.com/bassmonkey620/Machine-Lab/blob/master/finalProject/referenceMedia/200503_climberMoving_0.JPG)
 ![3D Modeled Frame](https://github.com/bassmonkey620/Machine-Lab/blob/master/finalProject/referenceMedia/200503_climberMoving_30.JPG)